Corporate Governance

 Haruka Matsuyama (Outside Director)

-Satoru Komiya (President & Chief Executive Officer)
+Masahiro Koike (President & Chief Executive Officer)

 Framework Supporting the Corporate Governance System

-Directors shall have a deep understanding of the Company's business type, possess a wide range of knowledge required for management, and as a member of the Board of Directors, have the ability to make decisions that are necessary to determine significant business execution matters.
-Audit & Supervisory Board Members shall have operational abilities and previous achievements and experience, etc., as Audit & Supervisory Board Members, and through implementation of high quality audits, secure sound and continuous growth of the Company, contributing to the establishment of a superior corporate control system that can respond to societal trust.
+Directors who are Audit and Supervisory Committee Members shall meet the conditions for selection of Directors and shall have operational abilities and previous achievements and experience, etc., as Audit and Supervisory Committee Members, and through implementation of high quality audits, secure sound and continuous growth of the Company, contributing to the establishment of a superior corporate control system that can respond to societal trust.

 The presence of Outside Directors ensures effective supervision of director performance by the Board of Directors.
 In addition, Outside Directors provide advice based on their insight in various fields, thus ensuring an organization that enables appropriate decisions on important matters relating to the execution of the Company's business.
-The presence of Outside Audit & Supervisory Board Members creates an auditing organization with an independent and objective perspective.
-Moreover, it enhances the effectiveness of the Audit & Supervisory Board and ensures an organization that maintains sound, transparent management.

-Name Reasons for Election Attendance of board
+Name Reasons for Election Attendance of board meetings etc.

 Nobuhiro Endo